marcelhas/yt-album/README.md

 > Make sure that URLs do not contain any weird backslashes.

-In most cases, you can simply run the following command as Youtube provides section information for many albums.
-Your sections will be placed into `./sections/`.

 ```bash
 ./yt-album.sh https://www.youtube.com/watch?v=lmvUFhjZdFc
 ```

+Your sections will be placed into `./sections/`.

 If Youtube does not provide section information then you need to manually define how to split the album into sections.